atubak400/Git-Project/README.md

 ![git commit](./img/2.png)

 ## Working with branches
+Working with branches in Git allows you to work on different features or aspects of your project independently.
+You can create a new branch using the `git checkout -b branch-name` command, where branch-name is the name of the new branch.
+This branch will be based on the current state of your project.
+To switch between branches, use `git checkout branch-name`.
+You can develop new features or make changes in separate branches without affecting the main branch (often called "master" or "main").
+Once you are satisfied with your changes, you can merge or integrate them into the main branch, ensuring a controlled and organized development workflow.

 * Adding a remote repository named "origin":            `git remote add origin https://github.com/atubak400/Git-Project.git`
 * Renaming the default branch from "master" to "main":  `git branch -M main`
 * Pushing the changes to the remote repository and setting up tracking: `git push -u origin main`